cbonitz/jira-influx/README.md

-# jira-influx: Collect JIRA issue metrics and write them to InfluxDB
+# jira-influx: Write JIRA issue metrics to InfluxDB
 This tool counts issues for different JQL Queries and writes the results to InfluxDB using measurement `issue_count` and custom tags.

 ## Installation